Stickney, Lincolnshire

 Stickney is a linear village and civil parish in the East Lindsey district of Lincolnshire, England.
-It was an ancient parish in Lincoln County.
+It was an ancient parish in the county.
 Its population has increased since late 20th-century immigration and is 1,127 as of 2011.

 Governance

 An electoral ward in the same name exists.
 This ward stretches east to Eastville with a total population taken at the 2011 census of 2,357.

 Location and transport

 Stickney is situated at the centre of the Lincolnshire Fens, 8 mi north of Boston and 10 mi south-east of Horncastle.
 The A16 road runs through it.
 The village postal address is Boston, although Stickney is not situated within Boston Borough.

 The village is on a main bus route between Spilsby and Boston, which runs along the A16.
 It used to be served by an east–west railway line, but this closed in 1970.
 A transmitting station is located near Stickney Camp Site to the north.